-Unsure about taking an EPQ in Sixth Form or College?
-It can be tricky deciding whether or not an EPQ is right for you.
+Why should you do an EPQ?
+If you’re in Sixth Form or College, it can be tricky deciding whether an EPQ is right for you.
 Sure, Year 13 will likely be stressful enough, even without the additional workload hanging over your head.
-However, studying an EPQ comes with lots of benefits that, in my opinion (as an EPQ veteran), make it something worth considering.
+However, there are numerous benefits to studying an EPQ that make the extra effort worthwhile.
+In this article, I’ll outline what an EPQ entails before exploring the key benefits of taking one.

 What is an EPQ?